-Subcommittee on Indian, Insular and Alaska Native Affairs Doug LaMalfa, Chairman Hearing Memorandum October 2, 2017 To: All Subcommittee on Indian, Insular and Alaska Native Affairs Members From: Majority Committee Staff, Subcommittee on Indian, Insular and Alaska Native Affairs (x6-9725) Hearing: Legislative hearing on H.R.
+То: All Natural Resources Committee Members From: Majority Committee Staff Subcommittee on Indian, Insular and Alaska Native Affairs (x6-9725) Mark-Up: H.R.
 2606 (Rep. Tom Cole), To amend the Act of August 4, 1947 (commonly known as the Stigler Act), with respect to the restrictions applicable to Indians of the Five Civilized Tribes of Oklahoma, and for other purposes.

-Wednesday, October 4, 2017, at 2:00 p.m. in 1334 Longworth HOB H.R.
-2606 (Rep. Tom Cole), "Stigler Act Amendments of 2017" Summary of the bill H.R.
-2606 was introduced by Rep. Tom Cole on May 23, 2017.
-The bill would amend the Act of August 4, 19471 to remove the one-half degree Indian blood quantum requirement for interests in certain allotments of land to be maintained in restricted fee status2 for any member of the Five Civilized Tribes of Oklahoma ("Five Tribes").3 Currently, interests in such allotments may be sold, exchanged, and taxed when individuals of less than one-half degree Indian blood inherit them even though such individuals remain members of the Five Tribes.4 Under H.R.
+June 13, 2018 at 10:15 a.m.; 1324 Longworth HOB

+H.R.
+2606 (Rep. Tom Cole), "Stigler Act Amendments of 2017"

+Summary of the Bill

+H.R.
+2606 was introduced by Congressman Tom Cole on May 23, 2017.
+The bill would amend the Act of August 4, 19471 to remove the Indian blood quantum requirement for interests in certain allotments of land to be maintained in restricted fee status2 for any member of the Five Civilized Tribes of Oklahoma.3 Currently, interests in such allotments may be sold, exchanged, and taxed when individuals of less than one-half degree Indian blood inherit them, even though such individuals remain members of the Five Tribes.4 Under H.R.
 2606, restricted fee land currently owned by members of the Five Tribes would remain in restricted status regardless of the blood quantum of the owners.
-Cosponsors Rep. Frank Lucas (R-OK), Rep. Markwayne Mullin (R-OK), Rep. Steve Russell (R-OK).
-2 This is land or interest in land whose title is held in fee by an Indian, but such land may not, as a matter of federal law, be taxed or transferred (through sale, exchange, donation, or otherwise) without authorization from the federal government.
-1 Stigler Act, 61 Stat.
-731.